 - Similarly, The Monolith is featured as a tool to accelerate the brain and social evolution of more primitive civilizations in the Space stage of Spore.
-The game itself features another Shout Out to 2001.
-The cut scene to the entrance of the Tribal stage was partly lifted from the introductory sequence of 2001, along with implications in the Creature and Tribal stages of extraterrestrial observation, and in the introduction to the Cell stage, parthenogenesis.
+The game itself features another Shout-Out to 2001.
+The cut scene to the entrance of the Tribal stage was partly lifted from the introductory sequence of 2001, along with implications in the Creature and Tribal stages of extraterrestrial observation, and in the introduction to the Cell stage, panspermia.

 - The video game series Xenosaga, along with Xenogears features several Monolith-like objects, dubbed Zohar(s), along with the Anima Relics.

-- 2001 is one of Metal Gear Solid's recurring Stock Shout Outs, so monoliths appear a couple of times:
+- 2001 is one of Metal Gear's recurring Stock Shout-Outs, so monoliths appear a couple of times:

-- In Metal Gear Solid 2, the name of the computer on the Tanker is MONORITH.
-(The Tanker is called "Discovery".)
+- In Metal Gear Solid 2: Sons of Liberty, the name of the computer on the Tanker is MONORITH.
+The tanker itself is called "Discovery".

-- In Metal Gear Solid 4, GW, a computer influencing human development, is seen to be a huge, elegantly-illuminated black slab following the 1:4:9 ratio.
+- In Metal Gear Solid 4: Guns of the Patriots, GW, a computer influencing human development, is seen to be a huge, elegantly-illuminated black slab following the 1:4:9 ratio.

 - Weaponized in the second Boss Battle of Metal Slug 3, where you are constantly bombarded with falling monoliths summoned by a mysterious crashed meteorite.

 - In The Labyrinth of Time, the Monolith can be seen half-buried through a window of the Lunar Museum.

 - They appear in Dungeons of Dredmor.
 Sometimes you get a sidequest to sacrifice an item to it.

 - An Easter Egg room in The Colony has the Monolith at the foot of a bed.